krisvanrens/coding-exercises/exploring-rust-exercises/rpn-calculator/README.md

 Lastly, if the operand parse failed as well, we will leave the `classify` function with an `Invalid` token variant.
 Note that we can omit `return` and the statement ending semicolon to leave the function with a value.

-### Version 03: Method for tokenization / parsing
+### Version 03: Functions for tokenization / parsing

-This version is the previous version, but now with input data reading, tokenization, parsing and error handling + tests in a separate method.
+This version is the previous version, but now with input data reading, tokenization, parsing and error handling + tests in a separate function.

 There are some subtle changes w.r.t. the previous version, highlighted in the following subsections.

-#### The method API
+#### The function API

-First we will define a separate method called `read_token` that will classify the string data to a token and parse the value if applicable (`Operand` and `Operator`).
+First we will define a separate function called `read_token` that will classify the string data to a token and parse the value if applicable (`Operand` and `Operator`).
-Classification and parsing is an inherently fallible mechanism, so we need some way to propagate errors out of the method call.
+Classification and parsing is an inherently fallible mechanism, so we need some way to propagate errors out of the function call.
 You may think: "but we have the `Invalid` token for that right?"
 Yes, that's true, but the `Invalid` token is meant for "calculator-level" errors, not fatal system errors.
 Suppose for some external reason the system memory becomes corrupted, and operand value parsing fails, is the `Invalid` token still the best way to deal with this?
-No, in that case we want a fatal error to propagate to the caller of the method, which means we should use a `Result<Token, Error>` for the method return value.
+No, in that case we want a fatal error to propagate to the caller of the function, which means we should use a `Result<Token, Error>` for the function return value.
 We will discuss the error type in the next subsection.

-Then we are left with the method argument; how are we going to ingest the string data?
+Then we are left with the function argument; how are we going to ingest the string data?
 There are different choices to make here, all with their pros and cons.
 For the solution code, I chose to offload as much of the token processing as possible to `read_token`, without assuming the nature of the input source.
 What I mean with this last bit is: I don't want to assume standard input as the input source in `read_token`, the source should be universal up to a degree.
 There are two reasons for this:

-- Choosing to take a universal source makes the method code more reusable (for other sources),
+- Choosing to take a universal source makes the function code more reusable (for other sources),
 - We can plug in test sources...for testing :-)

 The abstraction for the string data source I used is the [`BufReader` trait](https://doc.rust-lang.org/std/io/struct.BufReader.html).
 By taking the source as a `impl BufReader`, we indicate simply that the source we pass as a caller must implement the `BufReader` trait.
-We can also make the method generic over `B` and require the `B: BufReader` trait bound (i.e. `fn read_token<B: BufReader>(source: &mut B) ...`), but the `impl` notation is much more readable.
+We can also make the function generic over `B` and require the `B: BufReader` trait bound (i.e. `fn read_token<B: BufReader>(source: &mut B) ...`), but the `impl` notation is much more readable.
 Even though the `impl BufReader` notation is syntactic sugar for the named generic parameter, there is a difference between the two notations (read about it [here](https://doc.rust-lang.org/reference/types/impl-trait.html)).

 We take the source as a `&mut` to be able to read and modify it.

 #### Error handling

-In the previous section we discussed the argumentation for using a `Result<T, E>` method return type.
+In the previous section we discussed the argumentation for using a `Result<T, E>` function return type.
 Now, what to choose for `E`, there error type here?

 For a simple application like this exercise (up until now at least), it makes little sense to define our own custom error type.